Wisconsin's Great Lakes Areas of Concern (AOCs)

 Scientists are monitoring pollutant levels in the tree swallow to keep track of progress as cleanup and restoration work continues in the Great Lakes AOCs.
 Five AOCs occur in Wisconsin along the shores of Lake Michigan and Lake Superior.

 When migrating, birds need suitable habitat to rest and refuel.
 This stopover habitat is critical for the survival of migratory bird species.
 In Wisconsin, many stopover habitats for a variety of species lie within the five Great Lakes AOCs - areas affected by toxic contamination and serious habitat degradation.
 Cleanup and restoration of these important areas will greatly benefit our migratory bird species.

 Wisconsin DNR AOC Newsletter

-The Wisconsin Lakesider is the DNR's AOC newsletter.
-Each edition includes some of the latest highlights of what's going on around the state at each of Wisconsin's five designated Great Lakes AOCs.
+The Wisconsin Lakesider was the DNR's AOC newsletter.
+Each edition included highlights of what was going on around the state at each of Wisconsin's five designated Great Lakes AOCs.
 The newsletter is currently on hiatus.